Coobaha/typed-fastify/README.md

 # Typed Fastify

-This package brings strongly typed request handlers to fastify by forcing developers to write service schema which is used to validate request params and replies.
+This package adds strong TypeScript support to Fastify request handlers and enforces handlers to have typed schema which is used to validate request params and replies.
 From this schema it does two
 things:

-- static typechecking against TS Schema
+- static typechecking against TypeScript Schema
   - `request.body`
   - `request.headers`
   - `request.querystring`